-106 Beacon was built ca. 1856.
+106 Beacon was designed by architect Gridley J. F. Bryant and built ca. 1856.
 It was originally numbered 103 Beacon, but re-numbered as 106 Beacon ca. 1862 when homes were built on the south side of the street.

 104 Beacon is one of seven contiguous houses (104-106-108-110-112-114-116) built ca. 1856 in the same design, all in brownstone with French Academic details, ridge roofs, and a common cornice line (the copper-clad oriels at 106, 108, and 110 Beacon were added in the mid-1880s).
 104-106 Beacon, 108-110 Beacon, and 112-114 Beacon are each symmetrical pairs.

-106 Beacon was built as the home of George Middleton Barnard, a commission merchant, and his wife, Susan Livingston (Tilden) Barnard.
+106 Beacon was built as the home of George Middleton Barnard, a shipping merchant, and his wife, Susan Livingston (Tilden) Barnard.
 They previously had lived in Lynn.

 George Barnard purchased the land for 106 Beacon on June 28, 1855, from the Boston and Roxbury Mill Corporation.
 On March 5, 1866, he transferred the property into his wife’s name.

 Click here for an index to the deeds for 106 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 Susan Barnard’s mother, Hannah Rowe (Inman) Tilden, the widow of William Tilden, lived with them until her death in April of 1866.
 Susan Barnard’s brother-in-law and sister, John Templeman Coolidge and Louisa Riché (Tilden) Coolidge, lived next door, at 108 Beacon.